Azure/reliable-web-app-pattern-dotnet/README.md

 - User authentication: Microsoft Entra ID handles user authentication, suitable for environments where accounts are centrally managed, enhancing security and control.
 - API interaction and token management: The front-end web app uses the MSAL library to obtain tokens for authenticated API calls, caching them in Azure Cache for Redis to optimize performance and manageability.
 - Payment and checkout flow: While this example doesn't process real payments, the web app captures payment information during checkout, demonstrating how a web app can handle sensitive data.
-- Purchase and ticket generation: The backend API processes purchase requests and generates tickets, which are immediately accessible to users, showcasing the app's responsiveness.
+- Purchase and ticket generation: The backend API processes purchase requests and generates tickets that are immediately accessible to users.
 - Networking and access control: Azure Private DNS, Network Security Groups, and Azure Firewall tightly control the flow of traffic within the app's network, maintaining security and isolation.
 - Monitoring and telemetry: Application Insights provides monitoring and telemetry capabilities, enabling performance tracking and proactive issue resolution.
 - Configuration and secrets management: Initial configuration and sensitive information are loaded from Azure App Configuration and Azure Key Vault into the app's memory upon startup, minimizing access to sensitive data thereafter.